solutionstack/Linda/README.md

 ```

-In the above examples we use #fectAll to first retrieve all rows of the table as objects in memory<br/>
+In the above examples we use fetchAll() to first retrieve all rows of the table as objects in memory<br/>
 This isnt what you do in most cases as data retrieval from tables are usually filtered by clauses
 like WHERE clauses, WHERE IN, JOINS etc, the LindaModel class provides for an increasing number of this clauses